 Oddly enough, between Simon and the Preston stand-in:

-Amstell also did this in the first episode he hosted, saying that with a new opening and a new host, there could be only one possible outcome: "Welcome to the last series of Never Mind The Buzzcocks!"
+Amstell also did this in his first episode as permanent host, saying that with a new opening and a new host, there could be only one possible outcome: "Welcome to the last series of Never Mind the Buzzcocks!"
 This was also a reference to just that happening to They Think It's All Over when Lee Mack took over as host.

-"Mc Fly's song contained the lyrics "there's nothing on Earth that could save us since I fell in love with Uranus."
+David Tennant:Mc Fly's song contained the lyrics "there's nothing on Earth that could save us since I fell in love with Uranus."
 Which as it happens was a line removed from the pilot episode of Torchwood.
-Barrowman!!" *shakes fist at camera*
+Barrowman!!(shakes fist at camera)

 Mondegreen: The point of the "Indecipherable Lyrics" game is for the teams to come up with amusing lyrics for songs whose words are hard to discern.